HARSH-Sehrawat/Java-docker-app/README.md

-# Java-docker-app
+# simple-java-docker
-Java web app
+A simple java app that runs on docker